Our Latest Pandemic Special Offers

 Elise and Aron got engaged in September 2019, in what seems like a totally different world to us now.
 They had their dream wedding planned, but the year was moving in a different direction.
 What follows is a story of adapting to changing realities that we’d like to share with you.

-The day before their wedding, they managed to find a caterer, and a friend brought a sound system.
-Elise’s original wedding dress was ordered originally from China but the shipment was delayed (for obvious reasons), so she sourced another dress from the local gemach, where they also got their wedding shtick.
+The day before their wedding, Elise and Aron managed to find a caterer and even order benchers.
+Elise’s original wedding dress was ordered from China but the shipment was delayed (for obvious reasons), so she sourced another dress from a local gemach, where they also got their wedding shtick.

 The wedding was smaller than planned but it was lovely, with everything a Jewish wedding should have.

 Elise and Aron’s story demonstrates how replanning, downsizing, and rethinking weddings is becoming common.
 That’s why we’ve introduced the Jewish Wedding Shop where you can easily find and order wedding necessities.
 We’re also proud to offer the Wedding in a Box (containing a chuppah, goblet, and breaking glass) to help take some of the pressure off when you’re planning a wedding.